-Sapinski Law Office, S.C. - Separating Fact from Fiction
+Sapinski Law Office, S.C. - Myths in Bankruptcy

 Proven & Personalized Bankruptcy Representation from Sapinski Law Office, S.C.

 Bankruptcy is confusing.
 The process is complicated, and there is a great deal of misinformation out there.
 As an experienced Milwaukee bankruptcy attorney with 20 years of legal practice to my name, I am familiar with the proper way to pursue bankruptcy and can help you separate truth from urban legend.
 I love what I do because it allows me to help people every day.
 If you are working with me to achieve financial freedom, you can rest easy knowing that you are in good hands.

 Contact my team at Sapinski Law Office, S.C. today for more information and to enjoy a free case consultation.

 Get to know Attorney Sapinski and how he will work with you to achieve a better financial future.

 2,000+ Bankruptcy Cases Successfully Resolved

 “You definitely took away a lot of the pain.”- T.B.